-The Citi Benefits Center will send your surviving spouse (same- or opposite-sex)/civil union partner/domestic partner and/or dependent children a COBRA notification package.
-For your surviving spouse (same- or opposite-sex)/civil union partner/domestic partner and/or dependent children to have six months of free medical and/or dental coverage, they must elect COBRA continuation coverage by signing and returning the election form to the Citi Benefits Center within the election period.
-See "COBRA" beginning on page 32.
+After a death is reported to the Citi Benefits Center, surviving spouse/partner and/or dependent children will automatically be enrolled in six months of free medical and/or dental coverage.
+Before the end of the sixmonth period, your surviving spouse/partner and/or dependent children will receive a COBRA notification package.
+They must elect, if they want to continue, the COBRA continuation coverage by signing and returning the election form to the Citi Benefits Center within the election period.
+See "COBRA" beginning on page 42.